portdeveloper/vibe-iseven/README.md

 //   number: 42,
 //   isEven: true,
 //   confidence: 0.95,
-//   reasoning: "The number 42 divides perfectly by 2, leaving no remainder",
+//   reasoning: "The number 42 divides perfectly by 2, leaving no remainder"
-//   vibe: "This number radiates cosmic harmony and balance ✨"
 // }
 ```